 Pizza -> Mozzarella Cheese Dough

-Very closely relating to thin and crispy style pizza, a mozzarella and almond flour pizza crust will fool you into thinking you’re eating the real thing.
+Thin crust pizza is easy to mimic on keto.
+Just make a mozzarella and almond flour pizza crust, and it’ll fool you into thinking you’re eating the real thing.
 Though there’s a ton of different pizza recipes out there, this one is definitely the best and most realistic.

 If you want something a bit out of the ordinary, feel free to try one of our pizza recipes with a twist:

 - White Pizza Frittata